JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-junit4-junit5/using-junit-inspections/index.md

 }
 ```

 With this inspection turned on, JUnit 4 tests that are currently running using the JUnit 5 vintage engine are flagged to show you that they can be migrated.
-Press **⌥⏎** (macOS), or **Alt+Enter** (Windows/Linux), in the class name and IntelliJ offers to migrate the test class to JUnit 5.
+Press **⌥⏎** (macOS), or **Alt+Enter** (Windows/Linux), in the class name and IntelliJ IDEA offers to migrate the test class to JUnit 5.

 ![alt_enter_migrate.png](alt_enter_migrate.png)